joostm1/aad-cba/README-aad-cba-openssl.md

-# Generating certificates with openssl.
+# Generating CBA certificates with openssl.

 **In Azure AD, users authenticate with a certificate that:**